nengoxx/ai-stuff/realtime_conversation/README.md

 ## Remote Use

-To use remotely, I set up a Tailscale VPN + Fennec(firefox fork) on adnroid, with the flag 'media.devices.insecure.enabled' set to True.
+To use remotely, I set up a Tailscale VPN + Fennec(firefox fork) on android, with the flag 'media.devices.insecure.enabled' set to True.
 Obviously, setting up SSL with a reverse proxy would be the better option.

 ## Web Search